MagnusS0/Cardio-Good-Fitness/README.md

 Before building any model, I also did some data preprocessing steps to prepare the data for machine learning algorithms.
 These steps include:

-- Covert object data types to categorical data type using `.astype('category')`
-- Encoding categorical variables (Product, Gender, Marital Status, Fitness Level (1-5)) into numerical values using LabelEncoder from scikit-learn library, and creating `target = cardio_df['Product'] = le.fit_transform(cardio_df['Product'])`
-- Dropping the Product column from the table
-- Splitting the data into training and testing sets using train_test_split from scikit-learn library
-- Scaling numerical variables (Miles, Fitness, Usage, Income, Age, Education) using StandardScaler from scikit-learn library

-## Multiclass Model

-The first model I built was a multiclass model that predicts which product (TM195, TM498, or TM798) a customer would buy based on their features.
-### Preprocessing
-#### 1. To build this model, I first encooded categorical data and dropped the target value from the dataframe.
+#### 1. I first encooded categorical data and dropped the target value from the dataframe.
 ```python
 from sklearn.preprocessing import LabelEncoder
 le = LabelEncoder()